declancm/printf.nvim/README.md

 ### Vim Commands

-The `Printf` command is used to access the Lua API as Vim commands
+The `Printf` command can be used to access the Lua API as Vim commands

 ```viml
 :Printf print_var      " equivalent to `:lua require('printf').print_var()`